RRG 2023 - 2024

 - Bedtime Story Books: Each night you can read this story to your child to help develop their understanding of books and stories.
 It is an opportunity to ask questions about the book such as: Where is the front?
 What is the title?
 What is the job of the person who writes the book?
 It is also a time where you can dive into the book and find out more, for example; Who are the main characters in the story?
 Where does the story take place?
 What do you think will happen on the next page?
 If you could change the story; how would you?
 Which parts did you like/dislike and why?
 These books will be changed once a week, so please bring them back into school on a Thursday.

 - Maths or literacy home activity sheet: Either a maths or literacy activity sheet will be sent home at the end of each week to help carry on the learning at home.
 Whilst these are activities that may be supported by adults, we ask they are completed by the child.
 Please return them the following Thursday.
 This starts from Autumn 2 term.

 - Read Write Inc Phonics Films: Your child's phonics teacher and/or class teacher will send home links to videos for you to watch with your child (links sent via Tapestry).
 Please do watch them, as they will help to support your child's development with reading and writing by consolidating the learning in school.

-- RWI Phonics Sound Cards and Handwriting Sheets: Your child will recieve the phonics sound card they have met duing their learning session, to practise at home (if they do not already have it), and a handwriting sheet to practise forming the letter correctly.
+- RWI Phonics Sound Cards and Handwriting Sheets: Your child will receive the phonics sound card they have met duing their learning session, to practise at home (if they do not already have it), and a handwriting sheet to practise forming the letter correctly.

 - RWI Blending Books: These books contain words for the children to practise using their Fred Talk skills.
 The child sounds out the word by saying the sound for each letter and then blends (puts together) the sounds to read the whole word.
 When they become confident, the child should be able to read the whole word.